aspose-total/Aspose.Total-Products/total/en/android-java/conversion/cgm-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to PS on Android via Java" h2="Convert CGM to PS in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+CGM (Computer Graphics Metafile) is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in the engineering and technical drawing fields.
+However, it is not supported by many applications and devices.
+Therefore, it is necessary to convert CGM to other formats such as PS (PostScript) for better compatibility.

+<h2>How Aspose.Total Helps for CGM to PS Conversion</h2>

+Aspose.Total for Android Java is a comprehensive suite of APIs that enables developers to easily integrate CGM to PS conversion feature in their mobile apps.
+It consists of two APIs, Aspose.PDF for Android via Java and Aspose.Words for Android Java.

+The Aspose.PDF for Android via Java API allows developers to convert CGM files to DOC format.
+It supports a wide range of features such as text extraction, image extraction, document manipulation, and much more.

+The Aspose.Words for Android Java API enables developers to render DOC to PS.
+It provides a wide range of features such as document manipulation, text manipulation, document conversion, and much more.
+It also supports a variety of formats such as DOC, DOCX, RTF, HTML, and more.

-You can integrate CGM to PS conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert CGM file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to PS.
+By using these two APIs, developers can easily integrate CGM to PS conversion feature in their mobile apps.
+It is a simple and efficient way to convert CGM files to PS format for better compatibility.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}